opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `unique-products-amount.js` and is inside the `src` directory
+- The file is called `unique-products-amount.js` and is inside the `src` directory

 - The implementation is within the `getUniqueProductsAmount` function

 ### Business rules

 - The function should return a `number`

 - A product can have 50 units in stock but should be counted only as 1 product

 - Each object in the `stockProducts` array is a unique product

 ### The `getUniqueProductsAmount` function when receiving an array with objects

 - Returns a value of type `number`.

 - When using `data.json` as the source of the stock, the function returns the number `29`

 - In a scenario where the array has 10 objects, the function should return the number `10`

 - In a scenario where the array is empty, the function should return the number `0`
 </details>